KaoruDev/minimax-tic-tac-toe/README.md

 ## Future Improvements

 * Add React Component tests
-* Add CloudFront in front of S3 bucket to provide TLS and reduced load times.
 * Add a CI to automatically upload new versions.
 * Allow for rollbacks by separating versions by directories and having the `index.html` to the current versions.